gitlabhq/gitlabhq/doc/user/project/merge_requests/merge_request_approvals.md

 The number of approvers can be higher than the required approvals.

-### Can overwrite approvers and approvals required per merge request
+### Can override approvers and approvals required per merge request

 > Introduced in GitLab Enterprise Edition 9.4.